DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-view.md

 Field | Type | Description
 ------|------|------------
-style? | Object | Specifies a cell styles colspan | number | Specifies the number of columns a cell should span
+style? | Object | Specifies a cell styles colspan? | number | Specifies the number of columns a cell should span

 ### <a name="table-stub-cell-args"></a>TableStubCellArgs